Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 Noah: "N?"

-D: "So you too down P and O, didja?
+D: "So you took down P and O, didja?
 Not bad at all!"

 Joran: "Good riddance, I say.
 Idiots.
 I mean, going past the time limit while Interlinking?
 Who does that? _Dumbest thing I've ever heard!_" He laughed as he shook his head.

 Taion now had the confirmation, "So that really was it.
 The time limit."

 D: "Well, since you lot have already tangled with them, we can make this quick.
 I'm just glad I won't have to explain this."
-The moebius purple hue illuminates his body as he finished his sentence.
+As he was finishing his sentence, purple hue lights up his body and he transformed to his moebius form.

 Joran: "Yes.
 Why even explain?"
-Both transformed to their respective moebius before Interlinking.
+He too.
+Electric sparkles around for a moment before they instantaneously interlinked.

-Taion: "How typical."
+Taion noted, "How typical."

 "So?
 Loads better than P and O, right?
 Hehehe!"